Balenciaga69/app_harpy/.github/instructions/user.instructions.md

 - Class,Type,Interface use /\*_ * multi-line description *_/
 - Methods or function logic comments use // single-line description
 - I don't need any @param, @returns type comments, as these are redundant
-- I found that my colleague's computer does not support Chinese comments, so please use English comments throughout.
-However, my English level is not very good, so your English should not be too difficult, and should not exceed B2 level.
-I need to be able to read it and he needs to understand it.
+- I found that my colleague's computer does not support Chinese comments, so please
+- ZH_TW comments throughout.

 ### Typescript 檔案與資料夾與物件命名規範